Andrew15-5/niceshell/README.md

 ## TODO list

+* [x] Add functions to get dirs and files from path
 * [x] Add ability to install module via pip
 * [x] Add ability to get command's output and pipe it to another command
 * [x] Add function that check if sudo can be used without password